goran-mahovlic/usb_keyboard/README.md

         Keyboard connected
             Nothing happens and that is great!

- We can upper interrupts to SET flag HOST/DEVICE
+ We can use upper interrupts to SET flag HOST/DEVICE

 https://github.com/goran-mahovlic/usb_keyboard/blob/master/HID_Standalone/Src/stm32l4xx_it.c#L148